Kiwi (band)

 Kiwi (Киви) is a girl group from Mongolia.
 The group initially consisted of Ulambayar, Namuun, and Enkhzol.
 The band was a personal project by producer Angirmaa.

 The band has had a total of 6 different members during its 20-year run.
 The two permanent members during all its iterations were Uka and Namuun.
-They made their debut with their first album "Khuslee Khelne" in 2006.
+They made their debut with their first album Khuslee Kheln in 2006.
 The group was named the "Best Band" in 2013.

-As of 2019, the only active member of the band is Ulambayar.
-She has gone on to release six solo albums, "I am in love", "11.06", "Khugjim", "Don't Stop", and "Do it".
+As of 2010, the only active member of the band is Ulambayar.
+She has gone on to release six solo albums, I am in love, 11.06, Khugjim, Don't Stop, and Do it.